Alek Thomas Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.14 team ERA that ranks 13th across all league pitching staffs.
+- The Padres have the 14th-ranked team ERA across all league pitching staffs (4.14).

-- Padres pitchers combine to surrender 21 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Padres pitchers combine to surrender 21 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Wacha (2-1 with a 6.06 ERA and 15 strikeouts in 16 1/3 innings pitched) gets the start for the Padres, his fourth of the season.
+- Lugo gets the start for the Padres, his fourth of the season.
+He is 2-0 with a 2.70 ERA and 17 strikeouts in 16 2/3 innings pitched.

-- The righty's most recent time out was on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, surrendering seven earned runs while allowing 11 hits.
+- The right-hander's most recent appearance came on Saturday against the Milwaukee Brewers, when he went 3 2/3 innings, surrendering three earned runs while allowing eight hits.

-- In three games this season, the 31-year-old has amassed a 6.06 ERA and 8.3 strikeouts per nine innings, while allowing a batting average of .292 to his opponents.
+- In three games this season, the 33-year-old has amassed a 2.70 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.